Sadi Irmak

-Mahmut Sadi Irmak (May 15, 1904, Seydişehir – November 11, 1990, Istanbul) was a Turkish academic in physiology, politician and former Prime Minister of Turkey.
+Mahmut Sadi Irmak (May 15, 1904 – November 11, 1990) was a Turkish academic in physiology, politician and former Prime Minister of Turkey.

 Biography

 He was born in the town Seydişehir of Konya, Ottoman Empire in 1904.
 He became teacher for biology after finishing the college in Konya.
 However, he quit his job the same year and attended the Law School at Istanbul University.
 Mustafa Kemal Atatürk wanted to send 50 of his students abroad for a good education in 1925.
 A test was held for this throughout Turkey.
 Sadi was among those who took the exam and was chosen.
 When Sadi got on the train, he refused to go.
 Just then, a telegram arrived.
 Sadi read Atatürk's words: I send you as a spark, you should return as a flame.
 That words affected Sadi.
 And he decided to go again.
 He went to Germany on a state granted scholarship to study biology and medicine.
 He graduated from the University of Berlin in 1929 with a degree in medicine.
 After completing his study, Sadi Irmak worked as an assistant physician in hospitals in Hagen and Düsseldorf, Germany.
 Irmak was fascinated by the Nazis and was a prominent proponent of eugenics.

 Returned to Turkey, he worked as a government physician and teacher for biology.
 In 1932, he became a lecturer at the School of Medicine of Istanbul University, and in 1939, he was promoted to full professor for physiology.